CCExtractor/sample-platform/install/installation.md

 ### Windows

 * Install cygwin (http://cygwin.com/install.html).
 When cygwin asks which packages to install, select Python, MySql, virt-manager and openssh.
+If you already have cygwin installed, you must run its setup file to install the new packages.
+Make sure the dropdown menu is set to Full, so you can all packages.
+To select one, click skip and it will change to the version number of the package.
+Use the end of [this](https://www.davidbaumgold.com/tutorials/set-up-python-windows/) tutorial for help on getting cygwin to recognize python.
 * Start a terminal session once installation is complete.
 * Install Nginx (see http://nginx.org/en/docs/windows.html)
 * Install XMing XServer and setup Putty for ssh connections.
 * Virt-manager can call ssh to make the connection to KVM Server and should be